SupremeCommanderMaps/SurvivalVersus/README.md

 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

+## New in version 5.18

+Under development

+* Reduced survival air experimental base health, reducing effective health by 2x to 3x

 ## New in version 5.17

 Released on 2018-09-16